Latin America

 Eduardo Galeano began as a propagandist, convinced of a single dogmatic truth.
 He became an artist.

-Immigrant families imprisoned in Artesia, New Mexico, say their due process rights are being violated.
+Immigrant families detained in Artesia, New Mexico, are suing the U.S. government

 Dole used a pesticide that rendered banana workers sterile.
 Why is it so hard to litigate?